 This variable will be available in subsequent steps of the Project Voltron process via the variable

 The Lifecycles of project's being deployed by a Deploy a Release step must be compatible with the coordinating project.

 Project A and

-Project B which are referenced by Deploy Release steps in another project
+Project B which are referenced by Deploy a Release steps in another project

 Project Alphabet.
 When deploying